SilkeAllmannLab/gwas/README.md

 A `root_data_fid_and_names.tsv` file contains the genotype line identifier and the phenotypic values.
 Arabidopsis ecotypes were treated with 2-E-hexanal and their main root length measured.
 A response ratio was then calculated for each of the ecotypes by comparing the 2-E-hexanal treatment with a mock (methanol).

-## Test run
+## Test runs

-## Run the random_forest_gwas.R script
+### Random Forest
-- Open RStudio.
+- Open a new Shell window.
-- In RStudio, select "File > New Project".
+- Execute the random forest script: `Rscript random_forest/gwas.R --help` to see the full list of arguments.

+### RAINBOWR GWAS
-- Open the `gwas.R` script.
+- Open RStudio
-- Run the script.
+- Run the `rainbowr/rainbowr.R` script.
+Make sure you specify a valid VCF file path and phenotype file.

 # 4. References